sandyavila/Virtual-Reality-/README.md

 #### Experimental Design
 The experiment is a mixed design with a two-level between subjects factor (VR or Traditional instruction) and a two level within-subjects factor of complexity (All participants will go through both low and high complex algebraic equations).

-Procedure:
-Two sets of users will go through the experiment​.
-One will work through algebraic problems on paper while the other will use the VR tool.

 Independent Variable: Visualization tool (Oculus Rift)

 Dependent Variable: Algebraic Equation Complexity